Nor'easter plunges thousands in NJ into the dark

 TRENTON — Heavy rain and strong winds pounded New Jersey, leaving thousands in the dark Saturday morning.

-As of 9:15 a.m., about 19,000 residences were without power, mostly JCP&L customers in Asbury Park, Old Bridge, Monroe, Randolph, East Hanover, Brick, Jackson and Lacey.
+As of noon, about 7,900 residences were without power, mostly JCP&L customers in Asbury Park, Englishtown, Lakewood, Monroe, Brick, Jackson and Lacey.
+Thousands more had been without power earlier in the morning.

 Ocean County Sheriff Mike Mastronardy cited downed trees in Brick, Jackson and Lacey.